The Limits to Learning a Diffusion Model: Limits to Learning

 \end{theorem}

-This result implies that to have $\bE[\relerror(\hat{N}_m, N)] = o(1)$, we must have $m = \omega(N^{2/3})$ observations.
-The next section analyzes how long it takes to reach $N^{2/3}$ observations.
-Although $N^{2/3}$ is a vanishing quantity compared to $N$, we show in \cref{sec:time_to_peak} that in many parameter regimes, the time it takes to reach $N^{2/3}$ observations is a constant portion (e.g., two thirds) of the time it takes to reach the peak infection rate of the process.
-In \cref{sec:estimating_other_params}, we analyze the relative error for the other parameters of the model, and we show that these other parameters are much easier to learn than $N$.
+\cref{co:cr} is the core result of this work.
+Observe that to have $\bE[\relerror(\hat{N}_m, N)] = o(1)$, we must have $m = \omega(N^{2/3})$.
+That is, in order for the error of any unbiased estimator to be smaller than the value of $N$ itself, the number of adopters in a Bass model or the number of infected people in an SIR model needs to surpass $\sim N^{2/3}$ observations\footnote{Note that this implication is independent of initial conditions (i.e., $I_0,R_0$): a partial observation can only render the estimation harder.
+See Appendix~\ref{sec:generation-finite-sample} for a result that generalizes \cref{co:cr}.}.
+The magnitude of $N^{2/3}$ can be consequential in practice.
+For example, for $N=10M$, this corresponds to 45k infections.
+This no-go theorem provides a new insight for understanding the difficulties of estimating diffusion processes in early stages: $N$ plays a key role of driving such difficulties in practical applications (e.g., see real-data experiments in \cref{sec:exp:benchmark_datasets}).

+The intuition of this no-go result can be best illustrated by \cref{fig:log_scale}, a plot of deterministic diffusion models with (largely) varying $N$ with other parameters fixed.
+This illustration shows that different diffusion processes share similar increasing curves for a significant amount of time before diverging.
+Although the differentiation of these processes in theory is easy due to their deterministic nature (see \cref{prop:identity_fluid}), incorporating noise renders this differentiation impossible.
+Our \cref{co:cr} then quantifies the exact hardness of such differentiation when noise is presented; further, it discovers a precise (yet unexpected) transition point in terms of sample-complexity: $N^{2/3}.$

-\cref{co:cr} is a direct consequence of applying the Cramer-Rao bound to the following theorem, which characterizes the Fisher information of $O_m$ relative to $N$ as $N$ grows large. \begin{theorem} Under \cref{assump:bass} or \cref{assump:sir}, the Fisher information of $O_{m}$ relative to $N$ is
+The general statement of \cref{co:cr} is a finite-sample result that holds for any initial conditions (see Appendix~\ref{sec:generation-finite-sample}), which is a direct consequence of applying the Cramer-Rao bound to the following theorem that characterizes the Fisher information of $O_m$ relative to $N$. \begin{theorem} Under \cref{assump:bass} or \cref{assump:sir}, if $m=o(N)$, then the Fisher information of $O_{m}$ relative to $N$ is

-\end{theorem} The proof of \cref{thm:fi} can be found in Section~\ref{sec:cr_proof}.
+\end{theorem} The proof of \cref{thm:fi} can be found in Section~\ref{sec:cr_proof}, which involves a non-trivial analysis of the Fisher information of a complex SIR/Bass stochastic process.
 It is notable that the result above provides a precise rate for the Fisher information as opposed to simply an upper bound.
 This further allows us to conclude that the relative error rate in Theorem~\ref{co:cr} is precisely the rate achieved by an efficient unbiased estimator for $N$.

+The next section, \cref{sec:time_to_peak}, analyzes how long it takes to reach $N^{2/3}$ observations.
+We show that in many parameter regimes, the time it takes to reach $N^{2/3}$ observations is a constant portion (e.g., two thirds) of the time it takes to reach the peak infection rate of the process.
+In \cref{sec:estimating_other_params}, we analyze the relative error for the other parameters of the model, and we show that these other parameters are much easier to learn than $N$.
+In \cref{sec:extension-bias}, we extend \cref{co:cr} to provide lower bounds for biased estimators.